HKcyberstark/elastic-metasploit-workshop/README.md

 # elastic-metasploit-workshop
-Lab for Elastic workshop.
-Attack and detect : Attack with metasploit payload and detect with Sysmon and elastic winlogbeat
+**Attack and detect** : Attack with metasploit payload and detect with Sysmon and Elastic winlogbeat